-Here’s the DIRT Monday for one Projector customer, Masters of Consulting, for a one-year period.
+Here’s the DIRT Monday for one Projector PSA customer for a one-year period.
 It is slightly different than DIRT in that it measures the average number of days between the date time is required to be submitted (the following Monday) and the time it was actually submitted.

 Not only is the actual delay much greater, but it is getting worse, not better.
-So the wrong data (DIRT Monday) lead to the wrong conclusion (time reporting was getting better).
+So the wrong data (DIRT Monday) led to the wrong conclusion (time reporting was getting better).

-Even though time reporting is getting worse, Masters of Consulting performance every month is better than the typical (median) performance of all Projector users, which is a DIRT rating of about 5.
+Even though time reporting is getting worse, the customer’s performance every month is better than the typical (median) performance of all Projector users, which is a DIRT rating of about 5.